 The nature of SaaS means that it has attracted certain sectors of the business world more than others, with startups launching in certain niches.
 Remote teams are a particular feature of businesses with a SaaS focus.
 In addition, major IT protagonists such as Microsoft and Adobe have diversified and moved into the SaaS marketplace to satisfy their customer requirements.

 As well as fulfilling customer needs, SaaS applications have also enabled companies to gain new insights on all aspects of their organization.
 Not only are they able to manage external relationships more effectively, but businesses can also gain insights into every aspect of their workplace - from project management to employee engagement.

-As a self-professed pioneer of SaaS, Salesforce had consistently racked up a significant chunk of the market share in recent years, topping the rankings up until 2016 when Microsoft took its place at the top of the charts.
+As a self-professed pioneer of SaaS, Salesforce had consistently racked up a significant chunk of the market share in recent years, topping the rankings year after year.

-In terms of market share, the top five SaaS organizations as of 2017 were:
+In terms of market capitalization, the top five SaaS organizations as of June 2019 were:

 Notably, Microsoft’s year-over-year enterprise SaaS revenue growth was a staggering 47.8% between 2016 and 2017, which contributed to them catapulting ahead of Salesforce as the global leader in 2016.

 With many businesses already utilizing some form of cloud CRM application, growth in this particular section of the marketplace is expected to be slower than others.
 The expected growth has continued but since a large jump in 2017, the acceleration of CRM growth has been consistent and steady.
 The forecast for the next 3 years is expected to continue at this pace.